GGU image

 Separate to this guidance, the Government has also announced plans for a bill discount scheme for nearby households.
 We will continue to work with Government as further details of this scheme emerge.

 All construction schemes have a target of delivering 10 per cent Environmental Net Gain (which must include a minimum of 10 per cent Biodiversity Net Gain).
-As outlined by Natural England, Biodiversity Net Gain is an approach to development, land and marine management that leaves biodiversity in a measurably better state than before the development took place.
+As outlined by Natural England, Biodiversity Net Gain (BNG) is an approach to development, land and marine management that leaves biodiversity in a measurably better state than before the development took place.

 National Grid takes the issue of health very seriously and relies on authoritative and independent scientific organisations, such as the World Health Organisation (WHO) and the UK Health Security Agency (UKHSA), to review the worldwide body of scientific evidence on electric and magnetic fields (EMFs) and health, as well as reviewing the science ourselves.

 A vast amount of research has been done into the possibility of health effects, without establishing any risks below these levels set by the guidelines.
+For the most detailed information, visit www.emfs.info.
+You can also contact the EMF helpline on 0845 702 3270 or email [email protected].

 Consultation